 Follow the steps in the video:

-If you use any types of hardware RAID arrays, or run Windows 10 as guest virtual machine in VMware or Hyper-V, simply follow the steps in the video, there's no difference.
+If you use any types of hardware RAID arrays, or run Windows 10 as guest virtual machine in VMware or Hyper-V, simply follow the same steps in the video, there's no difference.
 In some computers, the contiguous drive is E. In that case, replace D with E in above steps.

 To merge Unallocated space in Windows 10/8/7 to a contiguous partition, it is very easy with NIUBI Partition Editor, there's only one step, following the methods below.